robscharf/robscharf.github.io/content/posts/august-10.md

 +++

 ## About
-Biblioteca is a *hard* rated CTF room on [TryHackMe](https://tryhackme.com/room/dailybugle).
+Daily Bugle is a *hard* rated CTF room on [TryHackMe](https://tryhackme.com/room/dailybugle).
 Rooting this box involves carrying out a successful CMS enumeration, SQLi, hash cracking, and binary-based privilege escalation.

 **Note:** I have replaced all instances of the virtual machine's ip address with `<target-ip>` throughout this write-up.